 Please pack sandwich in foil or a suitable container that can be opened by the child

 Drinks should be put into an unbreakable flask with a cup type lid from which the child can drink or individual cartons.
-Cans of fizzy drinks, glass bottles or glass lined flasks are not allowed on safety grounds.
+Cans of fizzy drinks, glass bottles or glass lined flasks are not allowed for safety reasons.
 Water and beakers will be available for those who need it.

 Storage of lunches is a great problem in school.
-Lunches are better if packed into a plastic picnic case; we do not have room to store backpacks.
+Please use a plastic container or small lunch bag; we do not have room to store backpacks.

 As sweets, including bars of chocolate, are not allowed in school, please do not include them in a packed lunch.

 Please remember we are a nut free school, nuts of any kind are not permitted.
 This includes sandwich spreads such as peanut butter or nutella.